andrewkeller/seano-cli/docs/seano.rst

 1.  ``wscript_build`` files are semi-global; using a function here to create a private scope.
 2. Defining a custom Waf task to do the work of interpreting the ``seano`` query result file.
 3. Parse the ``seano`` query result file as Json.
-The top-level structure is a list -- a list of releases.
+The top-level structure is an object.
 4. See the markup syntax?
 We are writing this file using reStructuredText syntax so that Sphinx can consume it.
-5. For each release in the top-level list of releases.
+5. For each release in the list of releases.
 6. Write out the release name as an H2.
 7. For each note in the release.
 Note that by convention, release notes are sorted by the ``seano`` note ID; this different views stay structurally in sync even if they have different text.
 In a ``seano`` query output file, any